- Political Science (B.A.)

 Bachelor of Arts with a Political Science major

-- The Public Administration track is a pre-professional track which prepares students for public service in local, state, or federal government.
+- The Public Administration concentration is a pre-professional track which prepares students for public service in local, state, or federal government.

 Students must also be aware of the University-wide requirements